plasticuproject/blog/content/posts/Shares-Write-Up.md

 ![](/blog/images/shares/pics/amir/15.png)

-***
+---

 ## User / amy

 There is no flag file inside of amir's home directory, but we find that there is another user directory on this machine, user **amy**.
-We do not have permissions as amir to ready files in amy's directory.
+We do not have permissions as amir to read files in amy's directory.
 We run **sudo -l** to see if and what sudo privileges our current user may have.

 ![](/blog/images/shares/pics/amy/1.png)

-It appears that we have **sudo** privileges to execute **/usr/bin/python3** with **amy's permissions**, without having to supply a password.
+It appears that we have sudo privileges to execute **/usr/bin/python3** with amy's permissions, without having to supply a password.
 We can take advantage of this by running that command to start a **python interactive session**, and **importing os.system()**.
 Now we basically have **shell access as amy** through this python session and can list the files in their home directory, where we find **access.txt**.
 We print the contents of the file and are rewarded with the machine's first flag.

 ![](/blog/images/shares/pics/amy/2.png)